robertbenson/openai-temperature-change-and-effect/README.md

 The loop will be iterated over 5 times with a different temperature setting: `0.0, 0.5, 1, 1.5, 2.0`

+_Each run of the program will produce something different as the question is vague and subjective._

 ```Python
 from openai import OpenAI